Cardinal-Cryptography/aleph-node/.github/actions/README.md

 ---

 ## `run-e2e-test`
 This action runs a single test from the e2e test suite.
 It requires a test case, which is the name of the test.
+It runs finalization e2e testcase after some of e2e tests to double-check nothing is broken.

 ### Usage
 Sample usage: